The-Caregivers-Journey-Logo-White

 © Copyright © 2026 The Caregiver’s Journey.
 All Rights Reserved.

 • In your search engine, type ‘Palliative Care’ + ‘the name of your country’ or, in the US ‘the name of your state’.
-Scroll down until you get below the sponsored links where it says ‘Places’.
+Scroll down below sponsored ads and click on ‘More places’ to get a list with a map.
+Palliative care programs are not available in all areas.

-4. Find support groups
+4. Find support groups.

 • First and foremost for you.
 If possible, find a support group you can attend in person: